MetaMask/metamask-docs/snaps/how-to/troubleshoot.md

 assigning to a new variable without an explicit variable declaration) are forbidden in strict mode, and therefore in SES as well.
-If you get an error during the `eval` step that says something like `variableName is not defined`, simply prepending `var variableName;` to your snap bundle may solve the problem.
+If you get an error during the `eval` step that says something like `variableName is not defined`, simply prepending `var variableName;` to your Snap bundle may solve the problem.
 (This actually happened so frequently with [Babel's](https://babeljs.io/) `regeneratorRuntime` that `mm-snap build` automatically handles that one.)

 :::caution
-Run `mm-snap manifest --fix` if you modified your snap bundle after building.
+Run `mm-snap manifest --fix` if you modified your Snap bundle after building.
-Otherwise your manifest `shasum` value won't be correct, and attempting to install your snap fails.
+Otherwise your manifest `shasum` value won't be correct, and attempting to install your Snap fails.
 :::

 ### Use other build tools

-If you prefer building your snap with a build system you're more comfortable with, Snaps implements plugins for several other build systems:
+If you prefer building your Snap with a build system you're more comfortable with, Snaps implements plugins for several other build systems:

 - [Webpack](https://www.npmjs.com/package/@metamask/snaps-webpack-plugin)